Evaluation, Renewal, and Advancement of Term Faculty Appointments

 Term faculty are eligible for evaluation, renewal, and advancement in alignment with their appointments.
 Term faculty include the following tracks: teaching, practice, clinical, research, adjunct, and affiliate.
-P&S staff with faculty rank-only titles may be eligible for advancement with regard to their faculty title.
+Professional and Scientific staff with faculty rank-only appointments may be eligible for advancement relative to their faculty title.

 Annual performance review